KaidenX04/Quasar/README.md

 # Quasar
-A tree-walk arithmetic interpreter built on top of C#.
+A tree-walk REPL arithmetic interpreter built on top of C#.
 Has support for variables and printing.